aang81a/my-it-support-portfolio/PROJECTS/12-powershell-automation-lab/README.md

 ### Public Repository

-For this portfolio, the main public artifact is the [`it-diagnostic-tool.ps1`](it-diagnostic-tool.ps1) script, which allows reviewers to inspect the script logic and see which system details are collected.
+For this portfolio, this repository provides the readable PowerShell source version [`it-diagnostic-tool.ps1`](it-diagnostic-tool.ps1), so reviewers can see which system details the tool collects.

 ### Intended Use in 1st Level Support